Buryats

 - Interpreter Notes

-- Interpreters should be culturally sensitive and aware of Buryat customs and communication styles.
+- Interpreters should be aware of cultural nuances and linguistic differences between dialects.

 - Documentation Traditions